5 cups heavy cream

 Using a large ladle or measuring cup, temper the eggs by gradually whisking in about 2 cups of the hot cream mixture.
 Return this back to the rest of the cream in the saucepan and turn the heat to medium-low.
 Stir constantly until the custard thickens and leaves a path on the back of a spoon when you run your finger across it, about 10 to 12 minutes (do not let boil.)

-Pour the vanilla custard through a fine strainer into a mixing bowl and place it over an ice bath and chill completely.
+Strain through a fine strainer into a mixing bowl and place it over an ice bath and chill completely.
 Stir the mixture while it is cooling.
 For best flavor results, store the ice cream base covered over night in the refrigerator.
 Following the manufacturer’s instructions of your ice cream maker, freeze the ice cream.
 Transfer to airtight containers and freeze until needed.

 Yield: 1/2 gallon